 For students who show proficiency and comfort learning and expressing themselves in both French and English, IFS offers a truly bilingual programme in the form of the International Section.
 This uniquely bilingual educational experience runs throughout College from Sixième to Troisième, (grade 6 to 9) with the option to continue through Lycée, (grade 10 to 12) to graduation.

 Students opting for the International stream are integrated into a number of French classes, Mathematics and the Sciences, and up to 12 hours per week of lessons conducted in English.
 These classes cover subjects including Language & Literature, History, Geography, the Arts and Sports education.
 Thus offering international students an opportunity to fully integrate their bilingual status and skills with their formal education.

-Understanding the incredible benefits of a multilingual education the IFS Main Stream section still enables students to pursue their interest in the English language.
-IFS students opting for the Main Stream will nevertheless have up to 7 hours of lesson time per week in English.
-Subjects conducted in English for Main Stream students include English as a Second Language, taught in adapted groups, the Arts and Sports education.
+Understanding the incredible benefits of a multilingual education the IFS Classic section still enables students to pursue their interest in the English language.
+IFS students opting for the Classic stream will nevertheless have up to 7 hours of lesson time per week in English.
+Subjects conducted in English for Classic Stream students include English as a Second Language, taught in adapted groups, the Arts and Sports education.

 In addition, Mandarin section is offered to students in Sixième, (Grade 6), 3 hours a week.

 From Cinquième, (grade 7) students will need to select a second language of study.
 At IFS students are able to choose from Mandarin, Spanish or German.
 Moving into Quatrième, (grade 8) students have the option of taking a third language, either in German, Spanish, Mandarin or Latin.